Everything you need to know about the flat tax or Prélèvement Forfaitaire Unique

 What is the Flat Tax?

-The flat tax is now an unavoidable tax for a large proportion of French taxpayers.
+The flat tax is now an unavoidable tax for a large portion of French taxpayers.

-Its operation is simple: it consists of a levy at the overall rate of 30%, made up of 12.8% income tax and 17.2% social security contributions.
+It works like this: it consists of a flat-rate levy of 30%, made up of 12.8% income tax and 17.2% social security contributions.

-Previously, income from securities was taxed according to your marginal income tax bracket, i.e. between 0% and 45%.
+Previously, income from movable capital was taxed according to your marginal income tax bracket, i.e. between 0% and 45%.
 Taxpayers were also required to pay social security contributions of 15.5%.

 The flat tax replaces the old tax system in several cases:

-• Receipt of interest paid by your bank on savings products, with the exception of regulated savings such as Livret A passbook accounts.
+• Receiving interest paid by your bank on savings accounts, except for regulated savings such as Livret A, for example.

 Taxation of dividends: what are the changes?

-The flat tax consists of a global tax deduction of around 30% on all dividends received, regardless of the level of your other income.
+The flat tax involves paying a global tax levy of around 30% on all dividends received, regardless of the level of your other income.

 In the past, anyone receiving dividends was taxed according to their marginal income tax bracket.
-They were also subject to 15.5% social security contributions.
+They also paid 15.5% in social security contributions.

-The arrival of the flat tax means tax relief for all those whose previous overall tax rate was over 30% (in other words, the sum of the income tax rate and social security contributions paid).
+So, the introduction of the flat tax means a tax reduction for everyone whose previous overall tax rate was higher than 30% (in other words, the sum of the income tax rate and the social security contributions paid).

-The introduction of the flat tax has simplified the rules for taxing capital gains on the sale of shares. sale of shares.
-All capital gains are now subject to an overall tax rate of 30%, with no allowance.
+The introduction of the flat tax has simplified the rules for taxing capital gains made from the sale of shares.
+All capital gains are now subject to a global rate of 30%, without any deductions.

 In the past, they were taxed according to your marginal income tax bracket.
 You also had to pay an additional 15.5% in social security contributions.
-Each taxpayer could benefit from an allowance of 50% if they had held the shares for more than 2 years and less than 8 years, and 65% if they had held them for more than 8 years.
+Each taxpayer could benefit from a 50% allowance if they had held the shares for more than 2 years and less than 8 years, and 65% if they had held them for more than 8 years.

-However, it is important to note that all shares acquired since 1er January 2018 will no longer be eligible for the deduction for length of ownership.
+However, it is important to note that all securities acquired since January 1, 2018 will no longer be eligible for an allowance for the period of ownership.

-The Flat Tax is therefore a measure designed to encourage investment in movable capital, to encourage the French to invest in the real economy rather than in real estate income.
+The Flat Tax is designed to encourage investment in movable assets, to get French people investing in the real economy rather than in property.

-It can result in lower or higher taxes, depending on the status of each taxpayer, so it's important to carry out a simulation to find out the most advantageous taxation method for your personal situation.
+It can lead to a reduction or increase in taxation depending on the status of each taxpayer, which is why it's necessary to run a simulation to find out the most advantageous taxation method for your personal situation.

 Written by our expert Paul LASBARRERES-CANDAU